gustavodahora/instagram/README.md

 # Instagram

-A instagram clone using simple xml and recycle view Android.
+A instagram clone using simple xml and recycler view Android.